 The various policy sections in the Conrich Area Structure Plan identify specific requirements of a local plan (conceptual scheme or master site development plan) for the Conrich area.
-All other standard technical requirements of a local plan are identified in the Municipal Development Plan County Plan.
+All other standard technical requirements of a local plan are identified in the County Plan Municipal Development Plan.

-- 27.24 Local plans shall address the requirements as set out in the policies of this plan and Section 29 and Appendix C of the Municipal Development Plan County Plan. - 27.25 All planning or development applications, and any associated infrastructure construction, should meet the technical requirements of the Municipal Development Plan County Plan, County Land Use bylaw, Conrich Area Structure Plan and associated technical studies, relevant local plan, County servicing standards, County policy, and provincial and federal requirements. - 27.26 Applications for local plans, redesignation, subdivision and development permit shall align with the Joint Planning Area Context Study and the supporting technical studies once finalized and implemented by the Calgary Metropolitan Region Board.
+- 2729 Local plans shall address the requirements as set out in the policies of this plan and Section 29 and Appendix C of the County Plan Municipal Development Plan. - 27.30 All planning or development applications, and any associated infrastructure construction, should meet the technical requirements of the County Plan.
+Municipal Development Plan, County Land Use bylaw, Conrich Area Structure Plan and associated technical studies, relevant local plan, County servicing standards, County policy, and provincial and federal requirements.